Last Updated: 11/7/20 | November 7th, 2020

 Salisbury has been an important site throughout human history.
-Over 5,000 years ago, Neolithic man was dragging huge stones, weighing up to 55 tons from Wales to Salisbury to build Stonehenge.
-It’s one of the best and most famous historical sites in the world.
+Over 5,000 years ago, Neolithic man dragged huge stones weighing up to 55 tons from Wales to Salisbury to build Stonehenge.
+It’s one of the most famous historical sites in the world.
 The area was a huge settlement and is now surrounded by ancient burial mounds and historical artifacts.

 While Stonehenge is impressive and still one of the most important historical sites in human history, Salisbury itself is even more impressive.
 Beautifully preserved, this picturesque English country town offers a lot to do and will leave a far more lasting impression on me than Stonehenge.